MattOstgard/ae_spine_export/README.md

 Scripts to export Adobe Photoshop and After Effects content to Esoteric Software's Spine animation tool JSON format.

+**Installation**

+Copt the .jsx file(s) and the **lib** directory to the Scripts directory for After Effects or Photoshop.
+On Mac, After Effects, this is generally under "/Applications/Adobe After Effects CC 2014/Scripts/".

 After Effects Export with ae_to_spine.jsx
 -------------------------
 The ae_to_spine.jsx script exports a lot of animation data from After Effects, but not everything.
 Things that are supported: